TheDownfallOfUsAll/pan_de_staku_app/README.md

 - ☕ Coffee and bread pairing suggestions
 - 🚚 Delivery and branch FAQs
 - 🛍 Ordering and payment guidance
+- 📝 **Recipe Generation**: Interactive recipe creation with ingredient-based suggestions
+- ❓ **General Assistance**: Responds to any topic with helpful, bakery-themed replies
+- 🎨 **Enhanced UI**: Animated chat interface with recipe cards and improved styling

 The chatbot uses **rule-based logic** by default and can switch to **OpenAI responses** when enabled.